xrr-233/GE2340HackathonProject/README.md

 ## Introduction

 This is the project code of our GE2340 project.
-We choose topic 3: Artificial Intelligence in Final Frontier— Space and Mother Earth!
+We choose topic 3: *Artificial Intelligence in Final Frontier — Space and Mother Earth!*

 The topic we chose was *MAPPING SPACE TRASH IN REAL TIME*.
 It required us to develop an open-source geospatial application that displays and locates every known debris object orbiting Earth in real-time.